alexiusvdt/places-practice/README.md

 If you complete the business logic, you may work on adding a user interface.
 (See the upcoming lessons for more on adding a UI.)

 ## TESTs
-Describe: function DestinationBook()
+Describe: DestinationBook()

 Test: this will create the DestinationBook object
 Code: DestinationBook();
 Output: {} (blank object)

+Describe: DestinationBook.prototype.assignId()
+Test: this will increment the index key by 1
+code: DestinationBook.prototype.assignId(0)
+output: location.id = 1

 //business
 //create DestinationBook()
-//create DestinationBook.prototype.addLocationData()
+//create DestinationBook.prototype.addLocationData() //add complete location object to DestinationBook
-//create DestinationBook.prototype.assignId()
+//create DestinationBook.prototype.assignId()     //indexkey assignment
-//create DestinationBook.prototype.findLocation()
+//create DestinationBook.prototype.findLocation() //equivalent of searching for a contact
-//create DestinationBook.prototype.deleteLocation()
+//create DestinationBook.prototype.deleteLocation() //removing contact

 //ui
-//function AddLocationData(location, landmarks, timeOfYear, notes)
+//function Location(location, landmarks, timeOfYear, notes)